britbolt/readme-generator/myREADME.md

   - [Questions](#Questions)

   ## Description
-  this project is to generate a readme
+  makes readmes

-  ## Installation:
+  ## Installation
-  node and fs
+  inquirer and fs

   ## Usage
-  to help users generate readmes
+  make readme files for user

   ## License
-  ISC
-  This application is covered by the ISC license.
+  This application is covered by the MIT license.

   ## Contributing
   brittany

   ## Tests
-  none
+  no test

   ## Questions
   undefined